davjones0/BLTParticleEngine-Proto/README.md

 - [ ] Figure out way to inject emitters with additional logic for more complex particle effects
 - [ ] Config Alias for Continous and One Off Effects
 - [ ] Support for Z axis
+- [ ] Refactor OOP to data oriented design and compare performance
 - [ ] Port to Rust for Production